nuvla/documentation/docs/nuvlabox/nuvlabox-engine/usb-installation.md

             ![rpi-nb-error](/assets/img/rpi-nb-error.gif)

- 7. go back to the NuvlaBox tab in [Nuvla](https://nuvla.io) and your new NuvlaBox resource will appear
+ 7. go back to the NuvlaBox tab in [Nuvla](https://nuvla.io) and your new NuvlaBox resource will appear.

 # Environment Variables